duncan-iaria/snoodworks/README.md

 # Snoodworks
-## A super simple game framework meant fo extension
+## A super simple game framework meant for extension
 ### Perfect for game jams?
 Maybe so, maybe no!

 ## Usage